 - 1. Understanding theoretical bases of innovation - 2.
 Understanding innovation typologies - 3.
 Establishing a stage-gate based new product development process in your company - 4.
-Formalizing a new product ideas generating process - 5.
-Developing a sharp product definition for your future new product ventures - 6.
-Putting in place the key metrics to measure NPD success - 7.
-Prioritizing your projects to achieve a balanced portfolio that supports value maximization. - 8.
-Selecting the right projects to maximize profit potential. - 9.
+Role of AI and generative AI in innovation and NPD - 5.
+Formalizing a new product ideas generating process - 6.
+Developing a sharp product definition for your future new product ventures - 7.
+Putting in place the key metrics to measure NPD success - 8.
+Prioritizing your projects to achieve a balanced portfolio that supports value maximization. - 9.
+Selecting the right projects to maximize profit potential. - 10.
 Building strong links to a robust new product strategy.